All Episodes

 Television ads.

-I'm gonna, this is these ads are playing on television in New York City.
+These ads are playing on television in New York City.

-Not cable vision, television, over the air, broadcast television.
+Not cable vision, television, over-the-air, broadcast television.

-Imagine if you will, a roaring fire, and two good-looking men sitting next to it.
+Imagine, if you will, a roaring fire and two good-looking men sitting next to it.

-let us be respectful of our friends in the bay area The uh you people, I hear the name you're throwing up here.
+You people, I hear the name you're throwing up here.

-This look let me tell you, this show has standards, this show has decency, as you will see as the night goes on.
+Let me tell you, this show has standards, this show has decency, as you will see as the night goes on.

 You had a roaring fire, you got two men sitting by it.